 I believe that the diet he used worked so well for him, is specifically because he had Candida.
 If you don’t have Candida but have seborrheic dermatitis this diet might not be for you.
 My biggest concern is how restrictive it is.
 If improperly utilized this diet has the potential to be unhealthy, so just be smart about it.

 This post is a little different since it’s in the form of an easy to watch YouTube video.
 The root of the video is, however, extremely similar to the previous two mentioned here.
 Two other points that are touched upon are smoking and exercise.

 Please note that the actual smoke which touches your skin while smoking has been shown to be beneficial for certain dermatitis issues.
-For example tobacco smoke has been indicated to have similar effects to coal tar (which is used to topically treat seborrheic dermatitis).
-So there might be somewhat of a trade of here.
+For example, tobacco smoke has been indicated to have similar effects to coal tar (which is used to topically treat seborrheic dermatitis).
+So there might be somewhat of a trade-off here.

 The rest of the post is more of the same.
 Eat clean, cut sugars, and cleanse out the previously accumulated toxins.

 His dietary guidelines did not seem as restrictive.
 More focus was laid more upon what you should be doing instead of what not to be doing.
 Here are the main points:

 - Focus on clean and whole carbohydrates like rice and potatoes